axbuglak/htmlClasses-parser/README.md

 # htmlclasses-parser README

+- auto detection and pooling classes into .css / .scss files

 This is the README for your extension "htmlclasses-parser".
 After writing up a brief description, we recommend including the following sections.

 ## Features